The Best Airbnbs Within Two Hours of Every Capital City

 Sequoia Retreat, NSW

-2/10Is a fireplace a prerequisite for a stay in the Blue Mountains, a favoured cool-weather holiday spot two hours’ drive west of Sydney?
+2/18Is a fireplace a prerequisite for a stay in the Blue Mountains, a favoured cool-weather holiday spot 1.5 hours’ drive west of Sydney?
 Sequoia Retreat, in the heart of Blackheath, ticks that box and more: the chic all-black retreat also includes an outdoor fire pit and a charming fire-powered Esse stove in the kitchen to keep its four guests warm no matter the temperature.
-It makes for a great summer retreat, too – the 100-year-old cottage boasts a deck for relaxed breakfasts, plus a barbecue for alfresco evenings, and is just 10 minutes stroll from the area’s resplendent gardens.
+It makes for a great summer retreat, too – the 100-year-old cottage boasts a deck for relaxed breakfasts, plus a barbecue for alfresco evenings.

 Skyfarm Retreat, Tas